gabrielalan/countries/README.md

 ## Features

+### Redux + Saga + Router + GraphQl

+The architecture is based on Redux + Redux Saga.
+Most of the data pass through the reducers and sagas.
+Since the API endpoint is using GraphQL, Apollo was added to handle the queries and fetch.

 ### Grid scrolling

 The grid will scroll vertically and/or horizontally if needed.
 The design decision was to keep the column's width fixed so then the scrolling can happen and the space is better used.